Enter your ZIP Code

 Borrowing a Car

-No matter the purpose, if you’re going to be borrowing a car, you should get insurance cover for a short period of time.
+No matter the purpose, if you’re going to be borrowing a car, you should get insurance cover for a short period of time: one day, seven day car insurance.
 Whether you’re going to be driving around a sick relative who can’t drive themselves, or borrowing a car from someone who is going to be out of town, you will still want to be covered because you never know what can happen.

 Tips for Short Term Insurance